-Task 3: Dynamic Life Cycle
+Task 13.3: Dynamic Life Cycle

 Business objects often have a life cycle the individual elements of which stay the same, but whose arrangement may change depending on context.
 For example, in a warehouse, an order needs to be treated differently depending on whether it is an Internet order or a direct sales in a factory outlet.
 In the former case, the order is accepted, planned (determining which storage is to serve the order), prepared for picking, picked, shipped, and invoiced.
 In the latter case, it is accepted, prepared for picking, picked, and invoiced.
-Planning and shipping are not necessary, because the customer is right there in the outlet shop and picking can only sensibly happen in the warehouse associated to the outlet.
+In the latter case, it is excepted, prepared for picking, picked, shipped, and shipping are not necessary, because the customer is right there in the outlet shop and picking can only sensibly happen in the warehouse associated to the outlet.